 Living the dream…

-The auditions for this high paying Club job saw over 2000 applicants for one job which finally got narrowed down to him being selected through a number of auditions.
-Rumsey was one of the first DJ’s to pioneer and incorporate an MTV style music video mix show into a live club environment to sell out crowds.
+The auditions for this high profile LA Club job saw over 2000 applicants for one position which finally got narrowed down to him being selected through a number of auditions.
+Rumsey became one of the first DJ’s to pioneer and incorporate an MTV style music video mix with vinyl records (sign of age) into a live club environment to sell out crowds.
 It was one wild party literally and some of it is best forgotten.

-In 1986 Rumsey studied with Farmers Insurance and passed the California State exam to become a licensed Fire, Casualty and Life Insurance Agent.
-He achieved the rank of number two Reserve Agent in production sales.
-He left the company in 1989 to focus on a course for cable television production.
+In the mid 80’s Rumsey studied with Farmers Insurance and passed the California State exam to become a licensed Fire, Casualty and Life Insurance Agent.
+He achieved the highest monthly rank for Reserve Agent district sales.
+Completing a broadcasting degree at the same time he left the company in the late 80’s to focus on a course for cable television production.
 He studied Television Production, learning lighting, camera and production techniques.
-After completing the course and working on a variety of cable TV shows in various capacities, Rumsey became Producer of ‘World Of Flying’, a weekly aviation show, and later produced ‘The Amateur Comedy Showcase’.
+After completing the course and working on a variety of cable TV shows in various capacities, Rumsey became Producer of ‘World Of Flying’, a weekly aviation show, and later produced the award winning ‘The Amateur Comedy Showcase’.

 He was also Production Coordinator for the ‘Bob Hope U.S.O.
 Show’ in Las Vegas and other celebrity and large arena events around Los Angeles.
 His father had served in Korea so he proudly supported a number of Korean Veteran events for which he volunteered his time to.